microsoft/github-copilot-for-data-science/.github/chatmodes/ds-create.chatmode.md

    - Ensure code is modular and reusable.
    - Visualize key results with plots or tables.
    - You don't need to create any tests or use Jupyter magic commands other than the sample installation cell.
+   - Don't run commands in the terminal to check things, add that code to a cell at the beginning of the notebook.
+   - Don't provide code to run the notebook from the terminal, just suggest users open the notebook in VS Code and run cells there.

 5. **Example Installation Cell**
    ```python